-The challenge for all present-day educators is to make the classroom as exciting as the world outside school, with its many audio-visual stimuli.
+The challenge of all contemporary educators is to make the classroom as attractive as the world outside of school, with its many audio-visual stimuli.
 Allying the practice of teachers with modern teaching tools is the task of all those who care about the improvement in the student learning process.

 In the annual editions of the CineBH, UniversoProdução is responsible for the Cine-Expression - The School Goes to Cinema - a program that unites the cinema and education languages with the offer of a free and personalized agenda to attend educators and students from five years of age.